 - Duke of Edinburgh Award; Bronze and Silver. - National Citizen Service (NCS).
-This year we are running it for our Pathway 2 and 3 students, we hope to extend this for our pathway 1 students in future years - Community access and independent travel - Bespoke transition planning for opportunities post 6th Form (education or social care) - Individual or group programmes linked to the four areas of preparing for adulthood: employment, independent living, friends, relationships and community, good health.
+This year we are running it for our Pathway 2 and 3 students, we hope to extend this for our pathway 1 students in future years - Community access and independent travel including driving at Alconbury - Bespoke transition planning for opportunities post 6th Form (education / social care)